The short version

 The Vitamix wins on smoothie texture (97 vs 112 microns), warranty (10 vs 8 years), and the wireless container detection that auto-adjusts blend times.
 The Blendtec wins on slightly faster soup heating and a wider, more stable jar.
 For most home cooks, the Vitamix is the better all-around buy.
 Power users who blend large batches often prefer the Blendtec's wider jar.

 Loud.
-We measured 96 dB at 1 meter on max speed, about as loud as a subway train.
+Specs indicate 96 dB at 1 meter on max speed, about as loud as a subway train.
 That's typical for high-performance blenders (the Blendtec measured 98 dB), but it's worth knowing if you have a small kitchen, sleeping kids, or thin walls.
 The presets ramp up speed gradually, which softens the start, but at full speed it is very much a blender.

-If you want the simplest, most reliable Vitamix, the 5200 is still a great buy at around $450.
+If you want the simplest, most reliable Vitamix, the 5200 is still a great buy.
 The A3500 adds five programmed presets (which run hands-free on a timer), wireless container detection, a touch interface, and a sleeker low-profile jar.
 If you'll use the presets, especially Hot Soup and Self-Clean, the upgrade is worth it.
-If you'll just run variable speed manually, save the $130.
+If you'll just run variable speed manually, save the current price.